alexvea/centreon-http_collection_examples/template.md

 Note that for a constant to be usable, you need to add it inside the json like %(constants.CONSTANT_NAME) and on the plugin command like --constant='CONSTANT_NAME=CONSTANT_VALUE'

+## Screenshot or json data sample ##
+Here you can put screenshot or the json data

 ## Example ##
 ````
 sudo -u centreon-engine /usr/lib/centreon/plugins/centreon_protocol_http.pl --plugin apps::protocols::http::plugin --mode collection --constant='CONSTANT_NAME=CONSTANT_VALUE' --constant='CONSTANT_NAME2=CONSTANT_VALUE2' --constant='CONSTANT_NAME3=CONSTANT_VALUE3' --config /tmp/name_of_collection.json